-NEXT's US subsidiary has obtained a loan in USD currency (see note 19).
-NEXT has no other financial non-current debt by the end of 2020, except for lease liabilities.
+NEXT has no financial non-current debt by the end of 2021, except for lease liabilities.

 NEXT's sales and production cost are in US dollars.
 Other operating expenses are mainly in Norwegian kroner (NOK) and US dollars (USD), depending on the location.
 Equity transactions are in NOK.
 In the Parent company, the majority of the cost and all equity transactions are in NOK.
 NEXT does not use financial instruments to hedge this risk.